jairampatel/jairampatel.github.io/_posts/2013-04-17-installing-arch-linux-on-my-cr-48.md

 ---
 layout: post
-title: "Installing Arch linux on my CR-48"
+title: "Installing Arch Linux on my CR-48"
 ---

 CR-48 is the beta Chromebook released by Google several years ago.
 It was given away for free to those who applied/were selected.
 I consider myself extremely fortunate for having been selected and I tried to make the most of it.